Kazhuu/movelister/README.md

 # Movelister

-Movelister is a tool for creating various types of in-depth notes about video game mechanics data in sheet form.
-This could include simple move lists, detailed mechanics notes for glitchers or other type of tables which model the limits of a game's potential interactivity.
-Project might also be used as a tutorial or learning experience how to write Python macros for LibreOffice.
+Movelister is a tool for creating various types of in-depth notes about video game mechanics in sheet form.
+This could include simple move lists, detailed mechanics notes for glitchers or other type of tables that model the limits of a game's potential interactivity.
+This project might also be used as a tutorial or learning experience on how to write Python macros for LibreOffice.

 **Movelister is a work in progress and can be used.
 Check TODO below for know issues before first release.**